WatermanMC/BedrockOnly/README.md

 ---

+# Dependency
+This plugin requires GeyserMC and floodgate to work.
+[Click to Download](https://geysermc.org/download)

+---

 ## Key Features & Why You Should Download It

 * **Bedrock-Only Functionality:** Allow bedrock players only or exempted java players in your server, like in bedrock servers like CubeCraft (not sponsored).